 This disease can often cause rapid weight loss which can also increase hair loss, even though only temporary.

-The first moments we notice our disease is making our hair thinner, we should think about the following steps which can help restore our hair growth cycle.
+The first moment we notice our disease is making our hair thinner, we should think about the following steps which can help restore our hair growth cycle.
 Still, it’ll probably be slower than before.
 Therefore, we should: